digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/packages/implementations/daml-finance-util.rst

 Daml.Finance.Util
 #################

-This package mainly contains utility functions related to dates (see the :doc:`interface docs <../interfaces/daml-finance-interface-types-date>` for an introduction), lists, maps, and disclosure.
+This package primarily contains utility functions related to dates (see the :doc:`interface docs <../interfaces/daml-finance-interface-types-date>` for an introduction), lists, maps, and disclosure.
 They are defined in the following modules: